 For instance, did you know there is a small cannon from the War of 1812 embedded in the sidewalk along Baltimore Street?

 Or that there are artillery shells still embedded in the sides of buildings downtown?

-Come along as I show you where these historic treasures in Gettysburg are hidden in plain sight.
+Come along as I show you these historical treasures that are hidden in plain sight in Gettysburg.

-Penelope: A Gettysburg Historical Site From The War Of 1812
+1. Penelope: Historical Site From The War Of 1812

 This Gettysburg historical site couldn’t be more obvious—yet hardly anyone knows about it.